dscheerens/ngx-eager-provider-loader/eager-loading-in-angular-2.md

 However, there are those rare cases in which it actually becomes a problem.

 This is something I've encountered several times while working on an application for a client.
-For example, our team needed to add analytics and one of the events that was tracked were route changes.
+For example: our team needed to add analytics and one of the events that was tracked were route changes.
 We first made a service for publishing the analytics events.
 Then we had to connect to the Angular router and publish the events to the analytics service.
-Initially our naive solution was to inject both the Angular router and service in the `AppComponent`, which is the bootstrap component for the application.
+Initially our naive solution was to inject both the Angular router and analytics service in the `AppComponent`, which is the bootstrap component for the application.
 The solution looked somewhat like the following:

 ```TypeScript